 Four of the most high-profile steerers among last year’s co-driver crop secured full-time seats this year: Will Davison at Dick Johnson Racing, Tim Slade at the new Blanchard Racing Team, and Will Brown and Brodie Kostecki at Erebus Motorsport.

-Conversely, a handful of last year’s main game drivers are expected to race as co-drivers come October.
+Conversely, a handful of last year’s main game drivers are expected to race as co-drivers come this year’s twice-rescheduled race in December.

 The campaign will mark D’Alberto’s 17th start in the Bathurst 1000 and his sixth in a row with Dick Johnson Racing.

-Most teams have either already announced their co-driver line-ups for 2021 or have drivers under existing contracts, with Team SYDNEY and Matt Stone Racing the only squads yet to name their Bathurst driver rosters.
+Virtually all teams have either already announced their co-driver line-ups for 2021 or have drivers under existing contracts.

 Lee Holdsworth, who split with Tickford Racing in January, will join Walkinshaw Andretti United where he will partner Chaz Mostert, while WAU veteran Warren Luff pairs with Bryce Fullwood.